 Denmark has some of the best social systems in the world.
-And yet like many other modern societies we are now facing big societal challenges that those systems were not designed to meet.
+And yet like many other societies we are now facing big societal challenges that those systems were not designed to meet.
 We need not just innovative solutions but system innovation.
 This initiative will equip leaders, innovators and entrepreneurs with the practical knowledge and tools to embark on system innovation.

 There is always innovation going on inside a system to improve its performance, and not all systems need to change.
 We need more fundamental system innovation in two situations: